Joseph-33/GraspTools/README.md

 ## Electronic configurations from rcsf.out (conf_from_rcsf.py)

-Prints and outputs a list of configuration files from an rcsf.out file.
+Prints and outputs a list of configuration from an rcsf.out file.
 Each configuration list is sorted to ensure the same order of configurations will appear for slightly different CSF files for easy comparison.

 ## Rmix layers